mart-123/data_thru/docs/data-deliveries.md

 - These can be identified by the academic year of the data (e.g. '22' means 202223 data)
 - These are currently annual but may in future become intra-year

-### HESA Schemas
-- Prior to 2022, HESA used an arbitrary CSV file layouts
-- In 2022 HESA published a stable schema called 'Data Futures' that should remain stable for consecutive years
-- Stable schema '056' is for 2022 onwards, schema '057' will be used from 2028

 ### CSV Deliveries
-- HESA enriches collected data and returns it to each university a set of CSV files
+- HESA enriches the collected data and delivers it back to each university
+- It is returned as a set of CSV files
 - HESA may deliver revised versions of a dataset if errors occurred
 - Every initial/revised data delivery should be preserved in the warehouse

+### HESA Schemas
+- 'HESA Schema' refers to HESA's internal 3NF model for student data
+- Its structure can affect the shape of the CSV data delivery
+- Prior to 2022, the HESA schema evolved each year
+- In 2022 HESA published a stable schema called 'Data Futures', to remain stable for several years
+- Stable schema '056' is for 2022 onwards, schema '057' will be used from 2028

 <div style="margin: 2em 0; min-height: 30px;"></div>